Non-local imprints of gravity on quantum theory: QM in Hilbert space with hard momentum cutoff

 which looks somewhat like the Eigenwertproblem addressed in \cite{Slepian}.
 One could try to use the solution from the cited paper and look for the approximate solutions of Eq.\eqref{eigenwertproblem}.
 Certainly, in the end one has to check the validity of the applied approximation.

 Guided by the example of infinite well, one may loosely argue that the cutoff on the potential should be applied as a general rule.
 This way, the harmonic oscillator gets modified as

-While in elementary particle physics one may consider various Gedankenexperimente for arguing that the laws of physics forbid us from reaching Planck energy scale \cite{Casher:1995qc,Casher:1997rr}, from the point of view of classical physics this sort of modification of the potential is hard to understand.
+While in elementary particle physics one may consider various thought experiments for arguing that the laws of physics forbid us from reaching Planck energy scale \cite{Casher:1995qc,Casher:1997rr}, from the point of view of classical physics this sort of modification of the potential is hard to understand.

 In itself, the cutoff on the potential has the following useful role in accordance with the the context of our discussion.
-The standard Schr\"odinger equation with the cutoff potential implies that the spread of bound states cannot be made smaller than $\hbar / \text{\ss}$.
+The standard Schr\"{o}dinger equation with the cutoff potential implies that the spread of bound states cannot be made smaller than $\hbar / \text{\ss}$.
 One can easily verify this statement by using simple examples of "infinite" well and harmonic oscillator.